-Since PCSgrades opened the Base Housing Review platform, we have been pleasantly surprised, sometimes entertained, and on a few occasions scared by reviews left by our fellow military families.
+Since PCSgrades opened the Base Housing Review platform, we have been pleasantly surprised, sometimes entertained, and on a few occasions downright scared by reviews left by our fellow military families.

-An Army spouse with two PCSes under her belt says the age of the housing at their Post is the main problem there.
+An Army spouse with two PCSes under her belt says the age of the housing at their post is the main problem there.
 “These houses are falling apart at the seams and need to be torn down.
-Any issue isn’t actually fixed but covered up.’
+Any issue isn’t actually fixed but covered up.”

 Then there are those reviews that deliver both the good and the bad news.
-An Army spouse living in housing at a Texas Air Force Base says the housing company does not maintain jogging trails as advertised.
+An Army spouse living in military housing at a Texas Air Force Base says the housing company does not maintain jogging trails as advertised.
 “But the low traffic flow allows for walking/jogging on roads. “

 Vintage is all the Rage!

-Some do not mind living in older housing.
-An Army spouse on Post in Texas says, “It might look old on the outside, but the inside of the houses is nice.
-And there is a lot of storage and closets!”
+Some do not mind living in older base housing.
+An Army spouse on post in Texas says, “It might look old on the outside, but the inside of the house is nice.
+And there’s a lot of storage and closets!”
 An Army spouse renting military housing in North Carolina says she is very happy, “I love how spacious the houses are.”

-Arm Yourself with all the Base Housing Info You Need!
+Arm Yourself with ALL the Base Housing Info You Need!

 Another Army spouse living on post in Texas says, “If anyone is PCS’ing here LIVE OFF POST!”
 This family reports a problem with bugs, peeling paint, and a leaking roof!
 “I don’t know why they call this “The Great Place” because it’s anything but!”